DerLinne/core-platform/00_documents/Admin-guides/INSTALL.md

 The deployment is done via Ansible, using the Helm chart [keitaro-charts/ckan](https://github.com/keitaroinc/ckan-helm) from [Keitaro](https://keitaro.com/).

-To deploy CKAN, simply run the Ansible playbook `deploy_ckan_playbook.yml` from within the ACN.
+To deploy CKAN, simply run the Ansible playbook `deploy_ckan_playbook.yml`.
 This will deploy CKAN in the K8s namespace _ckan_.

 ---
 **IMPORTANT**